tensor4all/T4AQuanticsTCI.jl/docs/src/index.md

-# QuanticsTCI.jl user guide
+# T4AQuanticsTCI.jl user guide

 ```@meta
-CurrentModule = QuanticsTCI
+CurrentModule = T4AQuanticsTCI
 ```

 This module allows easy translation of functions to quantics representation.
-It meshes well with the `TensorCrossInterpolation.jl` module, together with which it provides quantics TCI functionality.
+It meshes well with the `T4ATensorCI.jl` module, together with which it provides quantics TCI functionality.

 # Quickstart
 The easiest way to construct a quantics tensor train is the `quanticscrossinterpolate` function.
 For example, the function ``f(x, y) = (cos(x) - cos(x - 2y)) * abs(x + y)`` can be interpolated as follows.

 ```@example simple
-using QuanticsTCI
+using T4AQuanticsTCI
 f(x, y) = (cos(x) - cos(x - 2y)) * abs(x + y)
 xvals = range(-6, 6; length=256)
 yvals = range(-12, 12; length=256)